shelavalepallavi/css-card/README.md

-# ✨ Hover Reveal Cards – HTML & CSS
+# ✨  HTML & CSS Card

 This is a simple and responsive card UI component built using **HTML** and **CSS**.
 When you hover over each card, it smoothly reveals hidden content with animation.